 2nd Place - Lou Ann Goodrich - “A New Generation"

 A lifelong resident of the Pacific Northwest, Lou Ann Goodrich currently resides in Oregon where she maintains forested acreage preserved for wildlife.

-She is a proponent for a balanced environment and habitat conducive to maintaining diversity and sustainability for wildlife and the natural world.
+She is a proponent of a balanced environment and habitat conducive to maintaining diversity and sustainability for wildlife and the natural world.
 Animals have always been a large part of her life and after retiring from a career in medicine she pursued photography to record and express the beauty of nature.

-Now a passionate nature and wildlife photographer, she particularly strives to portray species specific behavior in her images.
+Now a passionate nature and wildlife photographer, she particularly strives to portray species-specific behavior in her images.
 Recently she has diversified and added digital photo artistry to her skills which allows an additional creativity and artistic presentation of her images.
 Although new to the art world she is gaining recognition through published images and awards in photography and digital art. www.louanngoodrich-photoartist.com

 3rd Place - William Nourse - "Vestrahorn No. 3"

 Will purchased his first digital SLR back in 2002 (a Canon D60) and used that until about 2011, sporadically taking images that might be considered artistic, but mostly taking family photos.
-Several years ago, he became much more intentional about photography, learning about post-processing and focusing on composition, light and color to create images and to share them with others.
+Several years ago, he became much more intentional about photography, learning about post-processing and focusing on composition, light, and color to create images and to share them with others.

-In terms of style, he draws a lot of the Impressionist movement and the Hudson River School, trying to capture the emotion of a scene, best expressed through emphasis on color and light, rather than photo-realism.
+In terms of style, he draws a lot of the Impressionist movement and the Hudson River School, trying to capture the emotion of a scene, best expressed through an emphasis on color and light, rather than photo-realism.